-An adventure SUV for the modern age, the Honda Passport is a more rugged and capable SUV alternative to the more family-friendly and safety-oriented CR-V and Pilot models.
-With rugged styling, additional off-road capabilities and performance features, standard roof rails, and sturdy unibody construction, the Passport offers the toughness of a truck with the practicality of an SUV.
+The Honda Passport is an adventure-focused midsize SUV model produced and sold by the Honda Motor Company.
+As an alternative to the family-friendly Honda CR-V and Honda Pilot models, the Honda Passport features rugged styling, additional off-road capabilities and performance features, standard roof rails, and sturdy unibody construction, pairing the toughness of a truck with the practicality of an SUV.

-The Honda Passport has had a strange journey in the automotive market.
-Introduced as the very first Honda SUV entry in 1993, the Passport was initially a rebadged version of the Isuzu Rodeo.
+Introduced as the first Honda SUV entry in 1993, the Honda Passport was initially a rebadged version of the Isuzu Rodeo.
 After years of declining success, the Passport was discontinued in 2002 in favor of the Pilot.
 However, the Passport made a triumphant return in 2018 with its third generation and 2019 model year.

-Since its reintroduction, the Honda Passport adventure SUV has been successful banking both on nostalgia and as a new variety of vehicle offered by Honda.
-It now pairs nicely alongside the Ridgeline pickup truck as the off-road lineup of the Honda catalog.
+Since its reintroduction, the Honda Passport adventure SUV has successfully banked both on nostalgia and as a new variety of vehicle offered by Honda.
+It now pairs nicely alongside the Honda Ridgeline pickup truck as the off-road lineup of the Honda catalog.
 Its competitors include the Chevy Blazer, the Jeep Grand Cherokee, the Subaru Outback, and the Toyota 4Runner.

 - 2021 Honda Passport (Starting MSRP $32,790)